(c) Alex Karasoulos, some rights reserved (CC BY)

 What USDA Hardiness Zone Does the Wild Ginger Need?

 Wild Ginger grows outdoors in USDA Zone 3a – 8b.
+Native to North America, Wild Ginger is adapted to warm climates.
 In cooler regions, grow Wild Ginger as a houseplant or bring it indoors before the first frost.

 Hardiness Zone